(Click the image above to view video of this lesson)

 def search_information(query, preferences):

-# Example search logic for informational intent
+# Example search logic for information wey person want find

 results = search_web(f"best {preferences['interests']} in {preferences['destination']}")